hanaa-mohamed/cpprelude/docs/bucket_array.md

 void reserve(usize new_count);
 ```

-Reserves memory to be able to contain the next `new_count` of elements
+Reserves additional memory to the container to hold `new_count` of elements.

 #### expand_front